NNPDF/nnpdf/doc/sphinx/source/usage/api.md

 ## Introduction

-An API functionality has been added to `validphys2` to increase the usability of the `validphys2`/ `reportengine` machinery in a development setting such as a Jupyter notebook.
-Before the API was introduced, one had to manually build all of the resources from scratch in order to use a provider.
+The API increases the usability of the `validphys2`/`reportengine` machinery in a development setting such as a Jupyter notebook.
- This would become especially cumbersome in the case where the provider one wished to develop depended on many providers.
 The API class uses the `reportengine.resourcebuilder` similarly to `validphys.app` which allows for declaritive input, a simple example of this would be:

 ```